SOFE2720/Group47-StarLux-Cinemas/Use Cases/README.md

 This folder also contains a User Scenario, Conceptual Diagram and Class Responsibility Table for the Seat Selection requirement.

 >The User Scenario contains the noun phrases table which is obtained through grammatical pasring of the user scenario to get the Actors, Attributes and Actors.
-With these 3 properties defined a Conseptual Diagram is created to demonstate the relationship between them.
+With these 3 properties defined a Conseptual Diagram is created to demonstate the relationship between the properties.